 - The guy who made the initial mistake fessed up quickly.
 When the mess was cleaned up, he approached the CEO and asked if he wanted to discuss the situation, fully expecting to be let go. (he wasn’t, we actually celebrated that he fessed up and the guy is almost a hero) A stand-up guy.

-- Not once did I hear anything about blame, who’s fault, I have to work late, all night, or “what about my significant other / children”.
+- Not once did I hear anything about blame, whose fault, I have to work late, all night, or “what about my significant other / children”.
 Not Once.

 - The CEO sent out regular updates to the customers admitting fault, taking the blame, and giving his personal contact info to be yelled at or screamed to.
 (Yes, he wrote that)